magnus-ISU/GospelOfMagnus/gospel.md

 65 Pilate said to them, "You have a guard of soldiers; go, make it as secure as you can."
 66 So they went with the guard and made the tomb secure by sealing the stone.

+John 20:1-10
+1 Early on the first day of the week, while it was still dark, Mary Magdalene came to the tomb and saw that the stone had been removed from the tomb.
+2 So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved, and said to them, "They have taken the Lord out of the tomb, and we do not know where they have laid him."
+3 Then Peter and the other disciple set out and went toward the tomb.
+4 The two were running together, but the other disciple outran Peter and reached the tomb first.
+5 He bent down to look in and saw the linen wrappings lying there, but he did not go in.
+6 Then Simon Peter came, following him, and went into the tomb.
+He saw the linen wrappings lying there, 7 and the cloth that had been on Jesus' head, not lying with the linen wrappings but rolled up in a place by itself.
+8 Then the other disciple, who reached the tomb first, also went in, and he saw and believed;
+9 for as yet they did not understand the scripture, that he must rise from the dead.
+10 Then the disciples returned to their homes.

+Magnus
+But before they left, they got a new stone and rolled it back into place, being somewhat confused.

+John 20:11-17
+11 But Mary stood weeping outside the tomb.
+As she wept, she bent over to look into the tomb;
+12 and she saw two angels in white, sitting where the body of Jesus had been lying, one at the head and the other at the feet.
+13 They said to her, "Woman, why are you weeping?"
+She said to them, "They have taken away my Lord, and I do not know where they have laid him."
+14 When she had said this, she turned around and saw Jesus standing there, but she did not know that it was Jesus.
+15 Jesus said to her, "Woman, why are you weeping?
+Whom are you looking for?"
+Supposing him to be the gardener, she said to him, "Sir, if you have carried him away, tell me where you have laid him, and I will take him away."
+16 Jesus said to her, "Mary!"
+She turned and said to him in Hebrew, "Rabbouni!" (which means Teacher).
+17 Jesus said to her, "Do not hold on to me, because I have not yet ascended to the Father.
+But go to my brothers and say to them, "I am ascending to my Father and your Father, to my God and your God.' "

+Magnus
+So Mary Magdalene left, and ran into Mary the mother of James.
+But she became convinced she had seen a phantom, for she had not touched Jesus.
+So she resolved to go back and anoint Jesus' body with someone else so she would not be so easily misled.

 Matthew 28:1-8
 1 After the sabbath, as the first day of the week was dawning, Mary Magdalene and the other Mary went to see the tomb.
 2 And suddenly there was a great earthquake; for an angel of the Lord, descending from heaven, came and rolled back the stone and sat on it.